 Applications available for Purdue Alpha Chi Omega art scholarship

-Applications for the scholarship are available at Yue-Kong Pao Hall of Visual and Performing Arts, Purdue Musical Organizations, Purdue Bands, Office of the Dean of Students, Student Activities and Organizations, Black Cultural Center, and the Office of the Vice President for Student Affairs.
+Applications are available at Yue-Kong Pao Hall of Visual and Performing Arts, Purdue Musical Organizations, Purdue Bands, Office of the Dean of Students, Students Activities and Organizations, Black Cultural Center and the Office of the Vice President of Student Affairs.

-Alpha Chi Omega was founded in 1885 at Depauw University in Greencastle, Ind., by seven women from the school of music.
-Today the women's fraternity is on more than 132 campuses.
+Alpha Chi Omega was founded in 1885 at DePauw University in Greencastle, Ind., by seven women from the school of music.
+Today the women's sorority is on more than 132 campuses.
 Purdue's chapter was chartered in 1918 and is the 25th oldest chapter in the nation.